-According to the digital soil survey of Madison County (NRCS 2016), roughly 71% of the Wood River area is considered "not prime farmland".
-Only 16.65% of the area is considered prime farmland, which is concentrated in the southwest and southeast corners of the leveed area as well as along the Wood River flank levees and along the northern boundary of the protected area.
-There are approximately 1,224 acres (9.6% of area), which are clustered within the prime farmland areas, that would be considered prime farmland if the area was drained.
+According to the digital soil survey of Madison County (NRCS 2021), roughly 93.2% of the project area is considered "not prime farmland".
+Only 1.0% of the area is considered prime farmland, an additional 5.8% if the area were drained, which is concentrated in the southwest corner of the project.
 Farmland of statewide importance also occur within the Wood River area (~63 acres).
 However, this area makes up a small percentage (<1%) of the total acreage in the protected area.